 Resilience Hubs: Shifting Power to Communities and Increasing Community Capacity

-- Community-based organization and leaders should be involved in developing resilience hubs from the beginning and should manage the resilience hubs once they are established.
+- Community-based organization and leaders should be involved in developing Resilience Hubs from the beginning and should manage the Hubs once they are established.

 - Site considerations might include accessibility, physical safety (is it in the floodplain?), and the potential for on-site solar.

-- The hub should be resourced to meet the needs of the community during an extreme event, meaning it must maintain food, water, and emergency supplies.
+- Hubs should be resourced to meet the needs of the community during an extreme event, meaning it must maintain food, water, and emergency supplies.

-- Hubs should be able to remain operational during an extended power outage, ideally relying on multiple types of energy generation such as solar and storage.
+- Hubs must be able to remain operational during an extended power outage, ideally relying on multiple types of energy generation such as solar and storage.

 - Hubs should also serve as community centers where residents can access information, social support services, and other community resources.

-The paper emphasizes that hubs should play a role in shifting power from government to residents and community-based organizations.
-Therefore, it is essential that community members and community-based organizations drive the design, site-selection, and management of resilience hubs.
+The paper emphasizes that Resilience Hubs should play a role in shifting power from government to residents and community-based organizations.
+Therefore, it is essential that community members and community-based organizations drive the design, site-selection, and management of Resilience Hubs.
 Community partners might include faith-based groups, advocacy groups, social service providers, and educators.
-Ideally, resilience hubs will be built collaboratively with local government partners so that they can leverage the expertise and capacity of local agencies ranging from emergency management, housing, health, and transportation.
+Ideally, Resilience Hubs will be built collaboratively with local government partners so that they can leverage the expertise and capacity of local agencies ranging from emergency management, housing, health, and transportation.
 Private partners can also provide additional supports such as funding and job training resources.